wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 <div style="margin-top: 4rem;"></div>

-What we are looking at here is the original random data used to train the linear model, superimposed on a *heatmap* of the model's predictions at every point in the space of all possible `operand_1` and `operand_2` combinations.
+What we are looking at here is the original scatterplot of the random data used to train the model, superimposed on a *heatmap* of the model's predictions over the entire parameter space [^2].

 Where this background heatmap is more blue, the user (me) is predicted to be more likely to get the question wrong.
 For example, the top right corner of the chart represents a prediction in the neighborhood of me having a 20% chance of getting that question correct.
-Conversely, the very green bottom left of the chart predicts that I will almost certainly get it correct.
+Conversely, the very green bottom left of the chart predicts that I will almost certainly get the question correct.

-The red line represents my "sweet spot" - the exact point where the model predicts the user will have an 80% chance of getting the question correct.
+The red line represents my "sweet spot" - the exact point where the model predicts the user will have an 80% success rate.
 The `LinearTrainer` would thus produce a cloud of randomized questions, all falling within +/-5% of this red line.

-This is an interesting scenario - while the accuracy of 70% does a decent job of generating questions that meet my criteria, it reveals a criteria of mine that I had internalized, but did not define: that the selected questions also *represent as broad a portion of the parameter space as possible.*
+This is an interesting scenario - while the model's accuracy of 70% does a decent job of generating questions that meet my criteria, it reveals a criteria of mine that I had internalized, but did not defined: that the selected questions *represent as broad a portion of the parameter space as possible.*

-While this model technically does the job, I am only able to get operand combinations that fall near the red line, like `41 + 21` or `32 + 33`.
+While this model technically produces the correct difficulty level, I am only able to get operand combinations that fall near the red line, like `41 + 21` or `32 + 33`.
 High value operand combinations like `80 + 90` would be ignored completely.
-Even worse, the model overstates the difficulty of combinations like `60 + 0` or `1 + 55`, marking them as at the 80% line when they are almost certain to be an accuracy of 95%+.
+Even worse, the model overstates the difficulty of combinations like `60 + 0` or `1 + 55`, marking them at 80%, when they are almost certain to be at a 95%+ success rate.

 Could a non-linear model do a better job?